icanbwell/fhir-server/graphqlV2.md

 ## Upgrading from graphqlv1 to graphqlv2

 ### In GraphQLv2, the reference resources are now returned inside a reference object.
+Earlier in Graphqlv1, we were directly returning resource intead of reference type object in reference fields.
+Due to this we were adding some fields of reference like display and type in extension key of resource.
+But this won't work in case we don't have any resource but just display or type in reference field.
+To overcome this we updated the schema to return resource inside reference type object.

 GraphQLv1: